Yann-CV/vintage-models/README.md

 convolutional neural networks (CNNs) and played a crucial role in the development of image recognition techniques.

+- Generative Adversarial Network (GAN): GANs, introduced by Ian Goodfellow and his colleagues in 2014, have become one of the most influential and popular models for image generation.
+GANs consist of a generator network and a discriminator network that are trained adversarially, leading to the generation of realistic images.

 ### Transformers

 - ViT (Vision Transformer) (2020): The original Vision Transformer introduced by Alexey Dosovitskiy